comp413-2017/RDFS/README.md

 2. Run zookeeper (from ~, it’s `sudo zookeeper/bin/zkServer.sh start`).
 This will run in the background.
 3. Run namenode (`rdfs/build/rice-namenode/namenode`).
 This will run in the foreground.
 4. Run datanode (`rdfs/build/rice-datanode/datanode`).
 This will run in the foreground.
-5. Create a file with `hdfs dfs -fs hdfs://localhost:5351 -copyFromLocal /filename`
+5. Create a file with `hdfs dfs -fs hdfs://localhost:5351 -copyFromLocal localFile /filename`
 6. Try to cat that file with `hdfs dfs -fs hdfs://localhost:5351 -cat /filename`

 # Mocking